CoderOMaster/Salary_Prediction/README.md

-# Bank Loan Prediction
+# Salary Prediction

-This project predicts whether a loan will be approved based on various applicant details.
+This project predicts salary of an individual based on his experience.

 ## Overview

-The Bank Loan Prediction project is designed to help banks and financial institutions predict the approval of loan applications using machine learning models.
-This helps in automating the loan approval process and reducing manual effort.
+It is designed to give rough estimate to user about his salary based on his work experience

 ## Model